 Advancing rare disease research with powerful protein profiling

-The SomaScan® Assay offers new insights into rare disease biology and biomarker discovery by measuring 7,000 proteins in every sample
+The SomaScan® Assay offers new insights into rare disease biology and biomarker discovery by profiling 11,000 protein measurements in every sample

 With more than 300 million people living with a rare disease worldwide,1 helping to conquer the unique challenges presented by rare diseases is a passion shared by everyone at SomaLogic.
 Delivering accurate information and mapping the journey forward for researchers, patients, and caregivers begins with data—the kind of targeted data the SomaScan Assay can provide.